Zorilas/Calculators/README.md

-# Rust-Calculator
+# Calculators
-This is a calculator written in Rust
+Here are Calculators written in diffrent languages